Pleasant Green Cemetery: History

 The Pleasant Green Cemetery was founded in 1883 by Daniel Jacobs, Hiram Spencer, Samual Taylor, George Perkins, Osmond LeCheminant, and maybe James Berotch, and Lehi Nephi Hardman, the Bishop of the Pleasant Green Ward, of the LDS Church.
 Bishop Hardman became the Custodian of the Cemetery.
 The land was donated by Nathan Smith, who owned 160 acres in the area.
 Many of the original founders of the western Salt Lake Valley Towns, including Magna, Hunter, Pleasant Green, Ragtown, and Coonville are buried here.

 These include pioneers from the Coon, Bertoch, LeCheminant, Rushton, Hardman, Staker, and Taylor families.

-The LDS Church cared for and owned the cemetery from 1883–1983.
+The LDS Church cared for and owned the cemetery from 1883 to 1983.
 In 1983, the Church formed a nonprofit, known as The Pleasant Green Cemetery Preservation And Development Association.
 The Church turned ownership and care of the cemetery over to this nonprofit which has managed it ever since.
 The Cemetery was turned over to the Magna Metro Township in 2020.